aheirich/AMI2/doc/worker.md

 class Worker:

-The purpose of the worker is to apply the current computation graph to a set of telemetry data newly acquired from the Telemetry store.
+The purpose of the worker is to apply the current computation graph to a set of event data newly acquired from the local store.
-The results are passed to a Collector.
+The results are passed to a Local Reducer.

 The computation graph is a python program.
 Clients add operations to the graph by submitting requests to the GraphManager.